Helichrysum foetidum (L.) Moench

 H. foetidum is much confused with H. cooperi which has leaves that are decurrent on the stem and lack the white wool underneath.
 It is also mistaken for H. decorum which overlaps in distribution from the Cape Peninsula to the Bashee River mouth on the Transkei coast and inland to the Baziya mountains in the Engcobo District.
 H. decorum is slightly aromatic when fresh but lacks the strong, persistent, foetid odour of H. foetidum.
 The flowerheads of the latter are smaller than those of H. decorum.
 H. foetidum leaves are always thinly white woolly below, whereas those of H. decorum are woolly on one or both surfaces.
 The flowering time is from October to May.

-According to the Southern African plant Red Data Lists (Golding & Mössmer 2002), the species is not threatened.
+According to the Red List of South African Plants (Golding & Mössmer 2002), the species is not threatened.
 However, its status can change as it grows mostly along the coast where much development is taking place.